 Of important note, Walsenburg is also a city of artists.
 Walsenburg has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Walsenburg’s character.

-Telecommuters are a relatively large percentage of the workforce: 23.35% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 23.35% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the benefits of Walsenburg is that there is very little traffic.
 The average commute to work is 15.65 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Walsenburg is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Walsenburg doesn't have a public transportation system that people use for their commute.

 The per capita income in Walsenburg in 2022 was $23,213, which is low income relative to Colorado and the nation.
 This equates to an annual income of $92,852 for a family of four.
 However, Walsenburg contains both very wealthy and poor people as well.